c1rcuslegend/Data_Science_and_Machine_Learning_projects/hyp_testing_with_pingouin/README.md

-Performing a hypothesis test to determine if more goals are scored in women's soccer matches than men's.
+This project uses a Mann-Whitney U Test from the Pingouin package to perform a hypothesis test and determine if more goals are scored in women's soccer matches compared to men's.